 This prevents other researchers from running up a bill for their own projects at your department’s expense!

-For more details see the How To: Participant Tokens Guide.
+For more details see the Pricing FAQ page.

 It’s easy for the Gorilla support desk to transfer projects between users.
 So, if you’ve already created a project before your department buys a licence, and your collaborator is the project owner, Gorilla Support can transfer ownership of the project between users.